 Kahan was named the head women's tennis coach in the spring of 2018.
 She had served in an interim role since July of 2017, and was an assistant coach with the program for the 2016-17 season.
 Kahan is a 2015 graduate of Duke University, where she earned a bachelor's degree in marketing.

-Kahan joined the staff as the women's tennis assistant coach in the fall of 2016 and was named the interim head coach in July of 2017.
-Kahan came to Middlebury from the Spearman Clubs in California where she coached numerous leagues as well as doing the club’s marketing.
+Kahan came to Middlebury from the Spearman Clubs in California where she coached numerous leagues as well as performing the club's marketing.

 Originally from Unionville, Connecticut, Kahan graduated from the Laurel Springs School in Ojai, California before accepting a Division I scholarship to Duke.
-She won the New England United States Open Qualifier Tournament in 2010 as well as participating in the Pilot Pen Pro Tournament at Yale in 2009.
+She won the New England United States Open Qualifier Tournament in 2010, while participating in the Pilot Pen Pro Tournament at Yale in 2009.

 In 2008, Kahan posted wins against International Tennis Federation (ITF) juniors ranked No. 1, No. 10 and No. 40 in the world.
 She was the top-ranked player in New England for the organization from 2005-07.